rindhiya970/Food-service-management/README.md

 - **AWS S3** - Scalable cloud storage with CDN integration
 - **Firebase Hosting** - Fast and secure web hosting with global CDN

-## 👨‍💻 Best Practices Implemented

-- Component-based architecture for better code organization and reusability
-- Separation of concerns (components, pages, and styles in separate folders)
-- Reusable components for maintainability and consistency
-- Clean and maintainable code with proper naming conventions
-- Semantic HTML for better accessibility and SEO
-- Responsive design patterns following mobile-first approach
-- Modern ES6+ JavaScript with arrow functions and destructuring
-- React Hooks (useState, useEffect) for state management
-- Client-side routing with React Router for seamless navigation
-- Form handling and validation for user input
-- Search and filter functionality for better UX
-- Pagination implementation

 ## 📄 License